-- 423. Petitioner will implement, as part of the development of the Project, the recommendations of the Traffic Impact Analysis Report. - the Petition Area and concluded the Petitioner will be responsible for the fair share of transportation improvements to mitigate the impacts of the traffic from the Petition Area, that the developer will work with the Department of Transportation on spacing of intersections internal to the Petition Area, and that the Petitioner should assure integration with the DOT's bicycle and pedestrian policies and plans. - 425.
-The DOT stated that Petitioner should provide additional information and enter into a Memorandum of Agreement with the DOT before the submittal of a subdivision application to the County of Maui. - that the Petition Area is approximately 4.3 miles from the Kahului Airport.
+423. Petitioner will implement, as part of the development of the Project, the recommendations of the Traffic Impact Analysis Report.

+424. The State Department of Transportation ("DOT") reviewed the TIAR for the Petition Area and concluded the Petitioner will be responsible for the fair share of transportation improvements to mitigate the impacts of the traffic from the Petition Area, that the developer will work with the Department of Transportation on spacing of intersections internal to the Petition Area, and that the Petitioner should assure integration with the DOT's bicycle and pedestrian policies and plans.

+425. The DOT stated that Petitioner should provide additional information and enter into a Memorandum of Agreement with the DOT before the submittal of a subdivision application to the County of Maui.

+426. The DOT submitted a letter to OP dated September 12, 2017 indicating that the Petition Area is approximately 4.3 miles from the Kahului Airport.
 Due to the proximity of the Petition Area to the Kahului Airport and its operations: 1) Petitioners should be aware that the Project must conform with the requirements of the Technical Assistance Memorandum relating to wildlife attractants around airports, and other land uses, which is available at http://files.hawaii.gov/dbedt/op/docs/TAM-FAA-DOT-Airports08-01-2016.pdf.
 Any activity that can potentially attract wildlife within 5 miles of the airport must meet the requirements of FAA Advisory Circular 150/5200-33B Hazardous Wildlife Attractants on or Near Airports; and 2) photovoltaic systems, if located in or near the approach path of an aircraft into Kahului Airport, can create a hazardous condition for a pilot due to possible glint and glare from the photovoltaic array.
 If a photovoltaic system is proposed, a FAA form may be required.
 Also, Petitioner should insure that any photovoltaic system not create interference or disrupt radio frequency air-to-ground communications.